 Disarmament is the act of reducing, limiting, or abolishing weapons.

-Disarmament generally refers to a country’s military or specific type of weaponry.
-Disarmament is often taken to mean total elimination of weapons of mass destruction, such as nuclear arms.
+Disarmament generally refers to a country’s military or a specific type of weaponry.
+Disarmament is often taken to mean the total elimination of weapons of mass destruction, such as nuclear arms.

-General and Complete Disarmament refers to the removal of all weaponry, including conventional arms.
+General and Complete D. refer to the removal of all weaponry, including conventional arms.

 Disarmament can be contrasted with arms control, which essentially refers to the act of controlling arms rather than eliminating them.
 A distinction can also be made between

 Disarmament as a process (the process of eliminating weapons).

 Disarmament as an end state (the absence of weapons).

 According to Morgenthau, “Disarmament is the reduction or elimination of certain or all armaments for the purpose of ending the armament race.”

 On the danger of nuclear weapons, Albert Einstein reportedly said: “I do not know with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.”